ufal/npfl129/exam/questions.md

   utilize them), you do not need to write explicit formulas.
 [10]

 - Describe the one-versus-one and one-versus-rest schemes of constructing a $K$-class classifier by combining multiple binary classifiers.
+Which of them cannot be used for SVM and why?
 [5]

 #### Questions@:, Lecture 8 Questions
 - Explain how is the TF-IDF weight of a given document-term pair computed.
 [5]